Non-Monetary Mechanism Design without Priors: Achieving Efficiency via Adaptive Costly Audits: Analysis: Reduction to Auxiliary Games

-The incentive-compatible phases are relatively straightforward, because agents under the PBE $\bm \pi^\ast$ always use the well-behaved flagging strategy (recall \Cref{def:well-behaved flagging}) and thus the $\hat q_{t,i}$ used to construct $\hat p_{t,i}$ therein are always approximately their true value $q_{t,i}$.
-Hence, we can say $\hat p_{t,i}\lesssim \frac{\poly(K)}{(T-t)\mu_{t,i}}$ during this phase.
-Similar arguments as for the ideal mechanism $\bm M^\ast$ in \Cref{sec:description of check prob} then control the expected number of audits during all incentive-compatible phases by $\O(\poly(K) \log T)$.
+After proving \Cref{lem:number of under-reporting bound}, we can conclude that the estimation phase of each agent cannot last too long---roughly speaking, it should be the number of under-reports times $\O(\log T)$.
+On the other hand, the incentive-compatible phases are relatively straightforward, because agents under the PBE $\pi^\ast$ always use the well-behaved flagging strategy (recall \Cref{def:well-behaved flagging}) and thus the $\hat q_{t,i}$ used to construct $\hat p_{t,i}$ are multiplicatively close to the true $q_{t,i}$.
+Hence, $\hat p_{t,i}\lesssim \frac{\poly(K)}{(T-t)\mu_{t,i}}$ during this phase.
+Similar arguments as for the full-information mechanism $\bm M^\ast$ in \Cref{sec:description of check prob} then control the expected number of audits during incentive-compatible phases by $\O(\poly(K) \log T)$.
+The formal arguments for $\mB_T(\pi^\ast,\mechname)$ is postponed to \Cref{sec:appendix regret and audits}.

-For the estimation phases, while $\bm\pi^\ast$ prohibits agents to mark up during this phase (\Cref{item:eliminate immediately} from the auxiliary game \Cref{def:auxiliary game}), it does allow agents to voluntarily mark down, that is, report a value $v_{t,i}<u_{t,i}$.
-This could in turn bias the estimates $(\hat q_{t,i})_{i\in[K]}$ for the fair allocation probabilities, because agents lose some rounds that are ``fair wins'' for them.
-Fortunately, by carefully analyzing agents' incentives, we give the following result that says such events only happen rarely: \begin{lemma}[Number of Mark-Downs; Informal \Cref{lem:number of marking down bound formal}] For round $t\in [T]$ and agent $i\in [K]$, let indicator $D_{t,i}$ be the event that they are alive, do not win, but would have won had they reported honestly, i.e., $D_{t,i}=\mathbbm{1}[i\in \mA_t]\mathbbm{1}[i_t\ne i]\mathbbm{1}[u_{t,i}\geq c]\mathbbm{1}[u_{t,i}>v_{t,j},\forall j\in \mA_t\setminus\{i\}].$ Then,